Shillong Plateau

 The Shillong Plateau is a plateau in the eastern Meghalaya state of India.
 The plateau's western, northern, and southern ridges form the Garo, Khasi and Jaintia Hills, respectively.
+This elevation is located to the immediate central-west of the Indo-Burman Ranges.
+Geographically, it separates the Brahmaputra valley from the eastern-Bengal plains, that is, present-day Assam and Bangladesh.

 The plateau shows numerous fracture lineaments in satellite images and has been subjected to extensive and compressive forces in the N-S and E-W direction respectively.
 Several deep earthquakes point to tectonic activity in the mantle, such as from the 1897 Assam earthquake along the blind Oldham Fault.

 The Dauki fault is a major fault along the southern boundary of the Shillong Plateau that may be a source of destructive seismic hazards for the adjoining areas, including northeastern Bangladesh.
 The fault, inferred to go through the southern margin of the Shillong Plateau, is an east–west-trending reverse fault inclined towards the north.

 Linguistically, it is the homeland to Khasic languages.